TrueNAS CORETrueNAS CORE Version Documentation

 TrueNAS generates and stores RSA-encrypted SSH public and private keypairs in System > SSH Keypairs.
 The system typically uses keypairs when configuring SSH Connections or SFTP Cloud Credentials.
 Encrypted keypairs or keypairs with passphrases are not supported.

-Creating a new SSH Connection or Replication task generates new keypairs.
-To manually generate a new keypair, go to System > SSH Keypairs, click ADD, and give the keypair a unique name.
+The creation of a new SSH Connection or Replication task generates new keypairs.
+To manually generate a new keypair, go to System > SSH Keypairs, click ADD, and give the keypair a unique Name.

 System SSH Keypairs Add